Teejayx6/ShareX-Server/README.md

 - Comment my code

+- frontend

 ---

 ## Setup

 1. Clone the git repo.

+2. cd to src directory

-2. Create and setup the config.json file.
+3. Create and setup the config.json file.

-3. Use a process manager such as pm2 to run the server 24/7.
+4. Use a process manager such as pm2 to run the server 24/7.

 ---

 ## Info

 ### Example config.json

 ```json
 {
   "maxFileSize": 9007199254740991,